awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-task.md

 #### <a name="aws-resource-datasync-task-return-values-fn--getatt-fn--getatt"></a>

+`DestinationNetworkInterfaceArns`  <a name="DestinationNetworkInterfaceArns-fn::getatt"></a>
+Not currently supported by AWS CloudFormation\.

 `ErrorCode`  <a name="ErrorCode-fn::getatt"></a>
 Errors that AWS DataSync encountered during execution of the task\.
 You can use this error code to help troubleshoot issues\.